studentmediene/podkast.radiorevolt.no/INSTALLING.md

     To check it: run `screen -r` to reattach yourself.
 You may then detach again if it's not done, or exit if it's done.

-11. When `calculate_durations.py` is done running the first time, add it to crontab so it runs every 30 minutes.
+11. When `calculate_durations.py` and `resize_images.py` is done running the first time, add it to crontab so it runs every 30 minutes.

     1. Copy `run_calculate_durations_template.sh` and save it as `run_calculate_durations.sh`.
+    2. Copy `run_resize_images_template.sh` and save it as `run_resize_images.sh`.
-    2. Edit it and fill in the path to podcast-feed-gen.
+    2. Edit both files and fill in the path to podcast-feed-gen.
     3. Run:

        ```sh
        sudo crontab -e
        ```
-    4. Append the following line, filling in the user (`podcastfeedgen`) and the path to the script.
+    4. Append the following lines, filling in the user (`podcastfeedgen`) and the path to the scripts.
        ```
        2,32 * * * * /usr/bin/sudo -u <user> <path>/run_calculate_durations.sh 2>&1 >/dev/null
+       29,59 * * * * /usr/bin/sudo -u <user> <path>/run_resize_images.sh 2>&1 >/dev/null
        ```
+       calculate_durations will run HH:02 and HH:32, and resize_images will run at HH:29 and HH:59.
-       It will run HH:02 and HH:32.
-The offset 2 was chosen with random.org, to avoid having many tasks run at HH:00.
+       The offsets were chosen with random.org, to avoid having many tasks run at HH:00.

 12. There!
 All happy.